SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 have to be implemented on the Tari side.
 Atomic swaps between Monero and bitcoin have been implemented by the [Farcaster  project](https://github.com/farcaster-project/RFCs) and the [commit team](https://github.com/comit-network/xmr-btc-swap).

-### Alternative approach Method
+### Alternative approach method

-The primary, happy outline of a Tari - Monero atomic swap is described here, and more detail will follow.
+The primary, happy path outline of a Tari - Monero atomic swap is described here, and more detail will follow.
 We will assume here that Alice wants to trade her XTR for Bob's XMR.

 * Negotiation - Here, both parties negotiate about the values and how the Monero and Tari Utxo's will look
 * Commitment - Here, both parties commit to their use of keys, and Bob commits to the refund transaction